theobald-software/kb.theobald-software.github.io/content/_xtract-universal/collation-sql-server.md

 1. Change the default value *Drop & Create* to *Custom SQL* and click **[Edit SQL]**
 2. Select the *Drop & Create* entry from the drop-down menu and click on **[Generate Statement]** for table *MAKT*
 3. Customize column collation for field *SPRAS* as shown below
+4. Finally the extraction to MSSQL server ends with following statement 'Extraction finished successfully'

 ```sql
 IF (object_id('MAKT') IS NOT NULL)
 BEGIN